Welcome to the napari gallery!

 We can also edit or create our own segmentations using the paintbrush and fill bucket tool in the

 machine learning data

 This example shows data from a hymenoptera classification task where the goal is to separate the images of the ants and bees.
 Here we are using dask-image to look at two directories of images and lazily load each image when requested by the slider.
-This method can support easy browsing of training datasets with many many images as we never need to load all the images into memory.
+This method can support easy browsing of training datasets with many images as we never need to load all the images into memory.
 Note that not all images need to be the same size either.

 - installing napari

 - labels layer tutorial

 - surface layer tutorial